grafana/athena-datasource/README.md

 ## Compatibility

-AWS Athena datasource plugin >=3.0.0 is not compatible with Grafana versions <=10.3.x dui to a breaking change in UI components.
+AWS Athena datasource plugin >=3.0.0 is not compatible with Grafana versions <=10.3.x due to a breaking change in UI components.

 # Amazon Athena data source for Grafana